incusdata/py1st/index.md

 : [Generators][w-generator] are a special type of [iterator][w-iter] that allows you to create an iterable object using the [**yield**][p-st-yield] statement.
 They provide an efficient way to work with large datasets or infinite sequences by only generating the next item in the sequence when it's needed.

 **CONTEXT MANAGERS**
-: Python has built-in support for creating and using context managers using the [**with**][p-st-with] statement.
+: Python has built-in support for creating and using context managers using the [[with]{.cc}][p-st-with] statement.
 Context managers simplify the process of acquiring and releasing resources, such as file handles or network connections, by automatically closing them for you.

 **DECORATORS**
 : [Decorator][w-py-deco] is feature in Python that allow you to modify or extend the behaviour of functions or classes.
 They are essentially functions that take another function or class as input and return a new function or class with the modified behaviour.